RiotGames/LoRDeckCodes/README.md

 | [LoRDeck++](https://github.com/EvanKaraf/LoRDeckpp) | C++ | 2 | EvanKaraf |

 *Version refers to the MAX_KNOWN_VERSION supported by the implementation.
+**Supports deck code version 2 with the Targon faction.

 ## License
 Apache 2 (see [LICENSE](/LICENSE.txt) for details)